 OST vs PST - File Size

 But an oversized or large OST or PST may become unstable and lead to Outlook performance issues.
 This can also cause OST or PST file corruption.
-Although Outlook can recreate a new OST or PST file as soon as you delete the damaged or corrupt one, it’s highly suggested to keep the OST or PST file size under recommended limits.
+Although Outlook can recreate a new OST or PST file as soon as you delete the damaged or corrupt one, items highly suggested keeping the OST or PST file size under recommended limits.

 OST vs PST - Security